jfrog/jfrog-cli/guides/jfrog-cli-plugins-developer-guide.md

 # JFrog CLI Plugin Developer Guide
 ## Overview
 JFrog CLI plugins support enhancing the functionality of JFrog CLI to meet the specific user and organization needs.
 The source code of a plugin is maintained as an open source Go project on GitHub.
 All public plugins are registered in JFrog CLI's Plugins Registry, which is hosted in the [jfrog-cli-plugins-reg](https://github.com/jfrog/jfrog-cli-plugins-reg) GitHub repository.
-We encourage you, as developers, to create plugins and share them publically with the rest of your community.
+We encourage you, as developers, to create plugins and share them publically with the rest of the community.
 When a plugin is included in the registry, it becomes publicly available and can be installed using the following JFrog CLI command:
 ```
 $ jfrog plugin install the-plugin-name
 ```